Skip to main content

 Don’t

-• Commit API keys to version control
+• Commit credentials to version control

-• Log API keys in application logs
+• Log credentials in application logs